A toy model solved by statistical mechanics for teaching reaction kinetics beyond ideality: Introduction

+Figure~\ref{fai:overview} schematically shows these concepts.
+The theory of ideal systems deals with systems in which there is no particle interaction.
+It enables the calculation of the reaction rates and time-dependence of the concentrations, even outside equilibrium (regions E and F, respectively).
+Under equilibrium, where the net reaction rate vanishes, the theory predicts the exchange reaction rates (region C) together with the equilibrium concentrations (region A).
+Thermodynamics holds at equilibrium and enables the calculation of the concentrations of chemical species, even in the presence of interactions (regions A and B).

-The two calculation schemes nicely merge where the validity ranges overlap, i.e. for for systems that are both at equilibrium and ideal.
-Starting from the thermodynamic equilibrium condition (Eq.~\ref{eq:intro:thermo:equilibrium}), in ideal solutions the chemical potentials are $\mu=\mu^0+kT \ln c$, so that the equilibrium is expressed as:
+The two calculation schemes overlap nicely within their shared validity range (region A), i.e. for systems that are both at equilibrium and ideal, when dealing with concentrations.
+In ideal solutions, the chemical potentials are: